drizzle021/UI_crossroads_puzzle_maker/README.md

 Don't try to save grids with tiles that are shorter than 2 pls

+Vertical and horizontal buttons dont do anything.. so don't bother

 ## Requirements
 The pygame libary is needed for running the maker.